-PeacePlayers South Africa engages over 500 South African youth, ages 9-35 each year, in year-round and multi-year basketball training, conflict resolution education and leadership development activities.
-Programs are divided as follows:
+PeacePlayers South Africa works with 600 youth aged 9-35 in year-round basketball training, conflict resolution education and leadership development activities.
+Below are the different programme tiers:

 This program engages over 150 youth aged 14–18.
 These young leaders also participate in Cross Community Peace League and other annual events like the City-Wide Tournament and Girls Basketball Festival.